Building and Publishing TypeScript NPM Packages: A Step-by-Step Guide

 • Tsup for bundling your code.

-• Semantic Release for versioning and publishing your package.
+• Changesets for managing versioning and changelogs.

 • Typedoc for automatically generating documentation of your package.